-The 24/7 HALO Helpline offers free and confidential information, support, and referrals for patients, their family members, and caregivers who have concerns about the treatment and care a patient is receiving in any healthcare setting, either at home or in a facility.
-Read more.
+The HALO Helpline provides free and confidential information, support, and referrals for patients, their family members, and caregivers who have concerns about the treatment and care a patient is receiving in any healthcare setting, either at home or in a facility.
+We also offer intercessory prayer.

 Patient Advocacy Seminar